 Current income tax expenses are provided for in accordance with the laws of the relevant taxing authorities.
 As part of the process of preparing financial statements, the Group is required to estimate its income taxes in each of the jurisdictions in which it operates.
 The Group accounts for income taxes using the asset and liability approach.
-Under this method, deferred income taxes are recognized for tax consequences in future years based on differences between the tax bases of assets and liabilities and their reported amounts in the financial statements at each year-end and tax loss carry forwards.
+Under this method, deferred which it operates.
+The Group accounts for income taxes using the asset and hability approach.
+Order this method, deferred income taxes are recognized for tax consequences in future years based on differences between the tax bases of assets and liabilities and their reported amounts in the financial statements at each year-end and tax loss carry forwards.
 Deferred tax assets and liabilities are measured using enacted tax rates applicable for the differences that are expected to affect taxable income.